srl-labs/containerlab/docs/manual/nodes.md

             - cfgs/n2/conf:/conf
     ```

     while this configuration is correct, it might be considered verbose as the number of nodes grows.
-To remove this verbosity, the users can leverage a special variable `$nodeDir` in their bind paths.
+To remove this verbosity, the users can use a special variable `__clabNodeDir__` in their bind paths.
 This variable will expand to the node-specific directory that containerlab creates for each node.

-    What this means is that you can create a directory structure that containerlab will create anyhow and put the needed files over there.
+    This means that you can create a directory structure that containerlab will create anyhow and put the needed files over there.
 With the lab named `mylab` and the nodes named `n1` and `n2` the structure containerlab uses is as follows:

     ```
     .